 ねかはくは 花のしたにて 春しなん そのきさらきの もちつきのころ

-I wish if I could die beneath a full moon and cherry blossoms, the exact season Buddha “abandoned his body.”
+I wish if I could die beneath a full moon and cherry blossoms in the same time of the season that Buddha “abandoned his body.”

-Saigyo actually passed away only one day after the date Buddha is believed to have passed away.
-After his lone adventure in the world full of “mujo,” he wished so badly to dissolve into nature and be embraced by Buddha’s mercy.
+Saigyo actually passed away only one day after the date that Buddha is believed to have passed away.
+After his lone adventure in the world full of mujo, Saigyo wished to dissolve into nature and be embraced by Buddha’s mercy.
 And he did it.

 鴨 長明 (Kamo no Chomei, 1155-1216)